About Nagaland ILP

 The Government of Nagaland has prescribed different requirements, validity periods and fees for different categories of ILP applicants namely, tourists, traders, labourers, priests, teachers and students.
 This portal which provides the facility of Online ILP for Tourist is going to significantly ease the process of getting an ILP by any Domestic Tourist desirous of visiting Nagaland.

 It is earnestly hoped that more and more Tourists will use the online ILP facility and make a visit to Nagaland-the land of festivals, and one of the most beautiful states of the country.

 The State of Nagaland was formally inaugurated on December 1st, 1963, as the 16th State of the Indian Union.
 It is bounded by Assam in the West, Myanmar (Burma) on the East, Arunachal Pradesh and part of Assam on the North and Manipur in the South.
-The State consists of seven Administrative Districts, inhabited by 16 major tribes along with other sub-tribes.
+The State consists of twelve Administrative Districts, inhabited by 16 major tribes along with other sub-tribes.
 Each tribe is distinct in character from the other in terms of customs, language and dress.